robertthegreat43/robertthegreat43.github.io/README.md

 Class: Morph (class 3)
 Name: Itinka
 Abilities: morphs Body parts
-Attacks: Class 1: Body become pokey-pined, Class2: Grows Wings and Tail, Class 3: Becomes Demonized,
+Attacks: Class 1: Body become porkey-pined, Class2: Grows Wings and Tail, Class 3: Becomes Demonized(she eat's people espically men),
 Story: Itinka is a Morph Princess, Her race was created when the spirit of a doppelganger jumped into a fox to return to the living to reclaim the her Human lover.
 Born as fox the spirit grew fast and tracked down her lover and made morphs.
 Morphs are a secrete race who live in on a enchanted plane.
 Itinka was banished by he father for Practicing dark morph art’s.
 Only a royal blood morphs can morph 3 Classes and grow mass, normal morph can only morph one class Face and skin color Class 2: change of Limbs Minor and Tail.
 (The story Of Itinka can be found in the Crystal Palace).
 </p>
 <p>